Observational Scaling Laws and the Predictability of Language Model Performance: NeurIPS Paper Checklist

-\item {\bf Theory Assumptions and Proofs} \item[] Question: For each theoretical result, does the paper provide the full set of assumptions and a complete (and correct) proof? \item[] Answer: \answerTODO{} \item[] Justification: \justificationTODO{} \item[] Guidelines: \begin{itemize} \item The answer NA means that the paper does not include theoretical results. \item All the theorems, formulas, and proofs in the paper should be numbered and cross-referenced. \item All assumptions should be clearly stated or referenced in the statement of any theorems. \item The proofs can either appear in the main paper or the supplemental material, but if they appear in the supplemental material, the authors are encouraged to provide a short proof sketch to provide intuition. \item Inversely, any informal proof provided in the core of the paper should be complemented by formal proofs provided in appendix or supplemental material. \item Theorems and Lemmas that the proof relies upon should be properly referenced. \end{itemize}
+\item {\bf Theory Assumptions and Proofs} \item[] Question: For each theoretical result, does the paper provide the full set of assumptions and a complete (and correct) proof? \item[] Answer:\answerNA{} \item[] Justification: Our work does not contain any theory.
+Note that our paper does involve a set of assumptions to develop our \osl (\cref{sec:method:generalizing}), which have been empirical validated throughout our paper (\cref{sec:method} \& \cref{sec:exp}). \item[] Guidelines: \begin{itemize} \item The answer NA means that the paper does not include theoretical results. \item All the theorems, formulas, and proofs in the paper should be numbered and cross-referenced. \item All assumptions should be clearly stated or referenced in the statement of any theorems. \item The proofs can either appear in the main paper or the supplemental material, but if they appear in the supplemental material, the authors are encouraged to provide a short proof sketch to provide intuition. \item Inversely, any informal proof provided in the core of the paper should be complemented by formal proofs provided in appendix or supplemental material. \item Theorems and Lemmas that the proof relies upon should be properly referenced. \end{itemize}